apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 ## Background

 - **Problem:** There are currently over 230 production clinics using PH.
-Clinics that **do not have a PMS connection** are less likely to use PH to write prescriptions for Chewy customers **because is time consuming to manually enter existing clients, addresses, and pets.**
+Clinics that do not have a PMS connection are less likely to use PH to write prescriptions for Chewy customers **because is time consuming to manually enter existing clients, addresses, and pets.**
 - **Goal:** Offer new non-PMS-integrated clinics the option to manually import all existing client data to PH at onboarding to support an easy starting point.
-Offer existing non-PMS-integrated clinics the option to manually import existing client data to PH to improve quality of life and increase chances of using PH for preapprovals.
+Offer existing non-PMS-integrated clinics the option to manually combine client data from their PMS with existing client data in PH to create a single point of storage of client data in PH, improving quality of life and increasing their chances of using PH for preapprovals.
 - **Task:** Design and implement a process and mechanism for manually importing existing client data to PH from a CSV file containing the data in table format.